matthewbowling123/Engineering3-documentation/README.md

 ![Screenshot 2023-05-04 12 19 32 PM](https://user-images.githubusercontent.com/112979288/236264234-4a70d03c-2472-4a80-b10f-9addb824b86f.png)

 ### Reflection
 This was not a very difficult assignment but it took me longer than i though it would.
 I got some dimensions wrong at first but quickly corrected them.
+Though I didnt learn anything new from this, It was good practice for the exam.

 ## Onshape Certification